coleifer/peewee/docs/peewee/playhouse.rst

         Query rows for the existence of *any* key.

-.. py:class:: JSONField(dumps=None, *args, **kwargs)
+.. py:class:: JSONField(*args, **kwargs)

-    :param dumps: The default is to call json.dumps() or the dumps function.
-        You can override this method to create a customized JSON wrapper.

     Field class suitable for storing and querying arbitrary JSON.
 When using this on a model, set the field's value to a Python object (either a ``dict`` or a ``list``).
 When you retrieve your value from the database it will be returned as a Python data structure.

-    .. note:: You must be using Postgres 9.2 / psycopg2 2.5 or greater.
+    .. note:: Requires psycopg2 2.5 or greater.

     .. note::
-        If you are using Postgres 9.4, strongly consider using the :py:class:`BinaryJSONField` instead as it offers better performance and more powerful querying options.
+        Strongly consider using the :py:class:`BinaryJSONField` instead as it offers better performance and more powerful querying options.

     Example model declaration: